Originally Adopted: Fall 2002

 4.1 Nominations are solicited from the campus community on the 15th of February of each year.
 A call for nominations will be posted on the PCSW website and will be printed or posted in the appropriate campus publications.
 Nominations may be solicited via electronic means.

-4.2 Elections may be conducted online or by using paper ballots.
-Ballots shall be provided to all employees, including those of CSULB auxillaries.
+4.3 Elections may be conducted online or by using paper ballots.
+Ballots shall be provided to all employees, including those of CSULB auxiliaries.

-4.3 If paper ballots are used, the PCSW Secretary will be responsible for mailing all election ballots to all employees (i.e., faculty, staff, HEERA administrators) by the 15th of March each year.
+4.4 If paper ballots are used, the PCSW Administrative Secretary will be responsible for mailing all election ballots to all employees by the 15th of March each year.

-4.3.2 Paper ballots cast under the provisions of Article III, Section 4.2.2 above shall also be returned to the Academic Senate for tabulation.
+4.4.2 Paper ballots cast under the provisions of Article III, Section 4.3.2 above shall also be returned to the Academic Senate PCSW Administrative Secretary for tabulation.
 The results will be added to the tabulation described in Article III, 4.4 below.

 (Regarding Article III, 1.2) PCSW Members and others may recommend potential appointees to the Chair, the University President, and the ASI President.
 Appointments shall be made by the end of the Spring semester for the following Fall semester.
 Appointments shall be made in an effort to enhance diversity among PCSW members (e.g., race, ethnicity, disability, sexual orientation).